 If you are a nurse in South Carolina and get arrested for a DUI, it doesn’t have to be a career-ending event.
-With that being said, a DUI or DWI conviction is dangerous and can have an impact on your employment, reputation, and nursing license.
+With that being said, a DUI conviction is dangerous and can have an impact on your employment, reputation, and nursing license.

 Additionally, if you are a nurse in South Carolina and convicted of a DUI, you must report it to the state licensing board.
 However, law enforcement may be automatically reporting your DUI arrest to the South Carolina Board of Nursing.

 Michael Jeffcoat has experience dealing with assisting nurses and other licensed medical professionals with DUIs.
 As soon as you are able after your DUI arrest, you should contact our offices.